 ‘Content unavailable in your location’ – What To Do

-As streaming video content has become one of the most popular methods of watching our favorite TV shows and movies, more and more of us have seen an annoying error message up: “Content unavailable in your location’.
+Streaming video over the Internet has become one of the most popular methods of watching TV shows and movies, but the rise of this technology has also meant occasional encounters with a strange and confusing error message: “Content unavailable in your location”.
 What does this message mean, and what can you do about it?

-It all boils down to content licensing.
-The producers of music, movies and TV shows don’t generally sell licenses for their content on a global basis.
-Instead, they prefer to sell those licenses on a country-by-country or region-by-region basis.
+Unavailable content almost always boils down to one thing: content licensing.
+When a movie studio or production house creates a film or TV show, they have a whole sheaf of rights to that content.
+They rarely sell all of those rights at once to the same buyer, instead preferring to sell those licenses on a country-by-country or region-by-region basis.
 The reason is simple – they can usually get more money for their content that way.
 Content distributors like TV channels or streaming services would prefer to get one license for the content at a big discount, while the providers would rather sell lots of smaller licenses and make more revenue.
-So if you’re trying to download or stream a show in one region of the world, but the content license for that region hasn’t been negotiated (or the negotiations failed to reach a mutually agreeable price), then you’ll see that irritating error.
+If you’re trying to download or stream a show in one region of the world, but the content license for that region hasn’t yet been negotiated (or if the owners of the show for whatever reason have decided not to sell it in that region at all), then you’ll see that irritating error.

 This isn’t the fault of Netflix or Hulu or other legitimate streaming services.
 They’d like to show you “Orange is the New Black” in New Zealand, or whatever combination of program and location is currently frustrating you, but they’re not legally allowed to.
 Much of the rest of the world has moved on and embraced globalization, but the creative industries haven’t.
 They are set on keeping total control over the content they own and rather than sell a global license to Netflix or Hulu, they negotiate licensing with each territory.
 There are huge variations in the types of content available in each region outside the US and this is why.
 For example, the US version of Netflix has over 6,000 titles in its library.
 Yet the UK version has around 4,000 titles and Australian Netflix only 2,400.